-Employing slave or free employs any slave or free person of color in drawing off or negro to draw off or selling such liquor, must, on conviction, be fined not less than sell. twenty-five or more than fifty dollars.
+§ 3287.
+Any person keeping spirituous liquor for sale, who employs any slave or free person of color in drawing off or selling such liquor, must, on conviction, be fined not less than twenty-five or more than fifty dollars.

-Duty of magistrate in relation to laws reason to believe, or upon information on oath that any of against rethe laws of this state against retailing or trading with slaves tailing or the laws of this been violated by any person, must forthwith issue a trading with have been violated by any person, must forthwith issue a slaves. warrant of arrest against such person, and if the evidence commit him.
-Permitting slave or free any slave or free person of color to sample any cotton, must, negro to on conviction, be fined not less than fifty or more than one sample cotton. thousand dollars.
+§ 3288.
+Any justice or magistrate, whenever he has good lation to laws reason to believe, or upon information on oath that any of the laws of this state against retailing or trading with slaves tailing or the laws of this been violated by any person, must forthwith issue a trading with have been violated by any person, must forthwith issue a warrant of arrest against such person, and if the evidence proves the offence, must bind him over to answer therefor at the next circuit court, and on his failing to give bond must commit him.

+§ 3289.
+Any person who employs or knowingly permits any slave or free person of color to sample any cotton, must, on conviction, be fined not less than fifty or more than one sample cotthousand dollars.